 Cloud security monitoring: Discover and mitigate risk effectively

-When it comes to maintaining the desired cloud security posture, one of the biggest challenges is gaining an ecosystem-wide view into all of your digital assets.
+When it comes to effective cloud security posture management, one of the biggest challenges is gaining an ecosystem-wide view into all of your digital assets.
 After all, you can’t secure what you can’t see.

 Unfortunately, according to the 2019 Cloud Security Report, the top two security headaches security operation centers are struggling with are compliance (34%) and lack of visibility into infrastructure security (33%).